Every ingredient we put into our IdealLean products serves a super important purpose.

 2. glutamine Improves Cell Volume and Hydration

-Glutamine will assist in cell hydration, helping them to take in more water, therefore enhancing cell volume.
+Glutamine helps to assist in cell hydration, allowing them to take in more water, therefore enhancing cell volume.

-This can help to reduce recovery time following exercise, injury, or wounds.
+This boosts cell health, promoting a reduced recovery time following exercise, injury, or wounds.

 3. glutamine helps Improve Fat loss